artginzburg/heroku-node-telegram-bot/README.md

 6. Run `git add -A && git commit -m "Ready to run on heroku" && git push heroku master` to deploy your bot to the Heroku server.
 7. Send smth to the bot to check out if it works ok.

+> Pro tip: use `heroku config:set ${cat .env | xargs}` to easily copy all your environment variables from .env to heroku app configuration

 ### Download your app back from heroku to continue development

 > From [Git Cloning Existing Heroku Applications](https://devcenter.heroku.com/articles/git-clone-heroku-app)